PM Urges Cabinet Members To Keep Contributing Towards Economic Stability, Prosperity - UrduPoint

 He said that they took the challenge of saving the country from running into default.
 With hard work, the government succeeded in achieving the economic turnaround and steering the country out of the financial straits.

-For the first time in country’s history, meeting of the federal cabinet was witnessed by people from different section of society and mediapersons present in the Convention Center besides, it was telecast live by the national Tv channels.
+For the first time in country’s history, meeting of the federal cabinet was witnessed by people from different sections of society and mediapersons present in the Convention Center besides, it was telecast live on the national Tv channels.

-The prime minister said all the macroeconomic indicators were on the high scale and asked the members to work hard with dedication and commitment as these were prerequisite for making Pakistan one trillion economy till the year 2035.
+The prime minister said all the macroeconomic indicators were on the high scale and asked the members to work hard with dedication and commitment as these were prerequisite for making Pakistan one trillion dollars economy till the year 2035 and achievement of $60 billion export target till 2029.

 He also thanked leadership of all the coalition partners in the government including PPP, MQM, BAP, IPP etc, for their support in the most difficult times.